Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading h="h3" title="Nature — Cliffs and Rocks" />
 <Img src="whmf/rocks.jpg" />

 Something I knew should be added are cliffs and rocks.
 Rocks are made with Blender and stack of Displace modifiers with voronoi & other noise generators.
-But there's also a cliff shader and it's a little bit more complex.
+But there's also a cliff shader and it's a little bit more conchplex.

 <Video src="whmf/sbox-dev_fFTPvJPZNi.mp4" />